Cloud-Architekt/cloud-architekt.github.io/temp/2020-07-15-azuread-b2b-security-considerations.md

 Therefore it's important to know that policies from the home tenant will not be applied when a inviting user accessing resources of the inventing tenant directly (by using the TenantID parameter).

 Details on "bypassing" Conditional Access Policies from the home tenant as invited users was already described in a [great blog post by Stephan Waelde](https://stephanwaelde.com/2019/12/26/guest-sign-ins/).
-He has also figured out that invited users are able to read basic information of all applied and non-applied policies in the inviting tenant (MySignIn reports)
+He has also figured out that invited users are able to read basic information of all applied and non-applied policies in the inviting tenant (MySignIn reports).

 **Potential risk or security concern**